marcosValle/docs/README.md

 * I can be seriously interested in literally any topic from any perspective.
 The more unusual, the better.
 For real, picture a random subject and give it a try.
 * I am addicted to reading.
 Disturbing books, mostly.
 * Hair won’t be cut.
 Deal with it.
 * Traveling, hiking, hearing about different cultures, arts, PS4 (I suck at it), cooking paella with wifey.
+I recently got into tabletop RPGs.
 * I breathe security, especially offensive.
 I have spent an unreasonable amount of time chasing rabbit holes and debugging codes for missidentation.

 ![Alt text](img/alice.png?raw=true "Rabbitholes")